- Newly built house in sought after village

 Bath and Bristol are within commuting distance and there is a main line railway station with links to London (Paddington) in Castle Cary just a few miles away with trains to London in approximately 90 minutes.
 Street and Glastonbury are 20 minutes away.
 Bristol airport is an easy 30 minute drive.

-There are excellent state and independent schools in the area including a junior school in the village of Croscombe itself as well as several primary schools in Wells.
+There are excellent state and independent schools in the area including a primary school in the village of Croscombe itself as well as several primary schools in Wells.
 There is also the extremely sought after Wells Blue secondary school, plus Wells Cathedral School, Downside School, All Hallows Preparatory School and Millfield all in close proximity.

 Mains water, electricity, private drainage, air source underfloor heating